Security Annotation Framework

 • The Hello SAF sample shows the basic steps for setting up the SAF Core module in Spring applications.

-• The Notebook sample demonstrates how to set up SAF Core with the JAAS authorization provider from the SAF JAAS module.
+• The Notebook sample demonstrates how to set up SAF Core with an authorization provider from the SAF JAAS module.
 This sample is a web application for managing and sharing notebooks and addresses the following topics:

 • User- and role-based access control.